 My name is Xavier.
 I’m 21 years old and I’m from South Orange, New Jersey.
 I study comparative literature (Late 20th-century Anglophone and Francophone African and African-American literature, to be hyper specific) and Africana studies.
 I speak French (kinda well).
+I currently attend the doctoral program in comparative literature at Yale University.
 I started this blog as a repository for my thoughts and opinions on the world around me, typically guided by my current studies as a student of comparative literature and critical theory at Swarthmore College.
 I like to cover a wide array of topics, from being a student, to race and gender, to mental illness, to community.
 I also like to provide tips and tricks for the process of conducting research and pursuing a career in academia.

 This blog is a roadmap of my experiences throughout my (late) undergraduate and graduate school journey.
-If you want to contact me, you can email me at firstname.lastname@example.org.
+It has a markedly confessional flavor.
+If you want to contact me, you can email me at email@example.com.
 I’d be happy to answer any questions.